stuartlynne/traefik_racedb/README.md

 # traefik_racedb
 ## Stuart.Lynne@gmail.com
 ## Sat Jun  8 12:11:48 PM PDT 2024

 ## Overview

-This is a simple standalone project showing how to use *Traefik* as a reverse proxy for *RaceDB* and *QLMuxProxy*.
+This is a standalone project showing how to use *Traefik* as a reverse proxy for *RaceDB* and *QLMuxProxy*.

 This allows *RaceDB* and *QLMuxProxy* to be accessed via *HTTPS* using domain names.